Master of Code Global

 #7: What are the ethical considerations when it comes to addressing bias in AI models?

-Businesses must proactively consider the ethical dimensions of implementing Generative AI such as:
+Businesses must proactively consider the ethical dimensions of implementing Generative AI, such as:

 As a leading provider of Generative AI development services, Master of Code Global actively employs various strategies to mitigate the aforementioned challenges.
 For example, we implement the RAG architecture and additional control layers in our solutions that assess the quality of LLM outputs and detect hallucinations to enhance the understanding of context and generate accurate responses.
 This is done through our LOFT.
 Additionally, we regularly audit and evaluate the model’s responses to identify and eliminate instances of hallucinations and biases, maintaining an ethical approach in the use of AI technologies.